UMAprotocol/docs/docs/kpi-options/deployment-tutorial.md

 The UMA-TVL-1221 contract uses `Linear` as the FPL parameter which instructs voters on how to resolve a price request for the price identifier and request timestamp.
 An implementation file linked to the contract with the `Method` parameter should provide the methodology for calculating the TVL for UMA contracts.

-At or above $500 million TVL at expiry, each long token is worth 1 $UMA and below $500 million TVL at expiry each long token is worth 0.5 $UMA.
+For the example contract, if UMA's TVL was at or above $500 million at expiry, each long token would be worth 1 $UMA and below $500 million TVL at expiry each long token would be worth 0.5 $UMA.
 The `Linear` FPL requires `lowerBound` and `upperBound` parameters to be set to determine the payout function.
 The `lowerBound` could be set to 0 and the `upperBound` could be set to 1 in order for the following payout logic to result at expiry (should be detailed in the implementation document):
 - TVL < $500 million, 0.5 would be returned and each long token would be worth 0.5 $UMA.
 - TVL > $500 million, 1  would be returned and each long token would be worth 1 $UMA.
 - If the price request is unable to be resolved, 0 would be returned as specified in the `Unresolved` parameter in the ancillary data.